-Campus Public Safety is a department within the Office of the Vice President for Administration.
-The department reports to the Vice President for Administration and is supervised by the Director and Assistant Driector of Campus Public Safety.
-The department includes two managers, public safety officers, administrative/dispatch staff, federal work-study student workers and cadet (student) officers.
+Campus Public Safety (CPS) is a department within the Office of the Vice President for Administration.
+The department reports to the Vice President for Administration and is managed by the Director of Campus Public Safety.
+The department includes the Director/Chief, Supervising Officer/Sergeant, Senior Officer/Corporal, Public Safety Officers, administrative/dispatch staff, federal work-study student workers and cadet (student) officers.